ChaitanyaHaritash/nmapii/README.md

 ---
 == Introduction ==

-nampii is a simple automated script coded in python which scans targets according to user's target.
+nampii is a simple automated script coded in python which scans targets according to user's attack vector.

 == Installation ==
 check nmapii.py file